Cann River, Victoria: Features

 The town is close to the Lind, Coopracambra, Croajingolong, and Alfred national parks, and is a popular stopping point for travellers between Melbourne and Sydney using the Princes Highway route.
-Public transport services are provided to the town by V/Line, a coach service between Canberra and Bairnsdale, that operates three times per week.
+Public transport services are provided to the town by V/Line, a daily coach service between Batemans Bay/Narooma and Bairnsdale.

 The post office opened on 1 July 1890.

 Population

-In the 2016 Census, there were 194 people in Cann River.
-85.3% of people were born in Australia and 86.3% of people spoke only English at home.
+In the 2021 Census, there were 197 people in Cann River.
+74.6% of people were born in Australia and 87.3% of people spoke only English at home.